SiddharthSingi/Vehicle_Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-I tried various combinations of parameters and...
+I tried various combinations of parameters.
+I tested with diffeerent color spaces like HLS, RGB, YUV, YCrCb and YCrCb worked the best for me.
+Other parameters I tried were orient=9, and pix_per_cell=16, but both did not help me so I used the default values.

 ####3.
 Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using the following parameters in the 4th code cell of my IPython Shell:

+* color_space = 'YCrCb'
+* spatial_size = (16, 16)
+* hist_bins = 32
+* orient = 8
+* pix_per_cell = 8
+* cell_per_block = 2
+* hog_channel = "ALL"
+* spatial_feat=True
+* hist_feat=True
+* hog_feat=True

+First, I created a list of all filenames of all car and notcar images.
+Then using the extract features function(defined in the 2nd code cell) for each of these images I formed their feature vectors consisting of spatial features, histogram features and hog features.
+These feature_vectors were then fitted to a LinearSVC() classifier and trained to get an test accuracy of 99.4%

 ###Sliding Window Search

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+The sliding_window search was implemented in the pipeline() function defined in the 8th code cell.
+I tried to change the parameters of the size of the windows, initially I thought of using smaller windows near the horizon and larger windows closer to the car, but unexpectadly that did not yield in any good test results so I decided to use (64, 64) sized windows between y_start_stop = [400, 680].

 ![alt text][image3]

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---